djennadi-liticia/Real-World-LLN-Dataset-for-Network-State-Monitoring/README.md

 ## Overview

-This repository provides real-world datasets collected from an indoor IoT deployment, used to study network state evolution of Low-power and Lossy Networks (LLNs).
+This repository provides real-world datasets collected from an indoor IoT deployment, used to study network-state evolution in Low-power and Lossy Networks (LLNs).

 The data include both **link-state** (RSSI) and **node-state** (energy consumption) metrics.